Decadent Carrot Cake with Cashew Frosting & Coconut Caramel

 Add cashews and water to a pot (enough water to cover the cashews) and place on medium heat for 10 minutes.

 Remove from heat and drain the water and rinse the cashews.
-Note: This process softens the Dates which makes them easier to blend and achieve a creamy consistency.
+Note: This process softens the cashews which makes them easier to blend and achieve a creamy consistency.
 You can also soak the cashews in water and leave in the fridge overnight, instead of cooking them on the stove.
+Make sure to drain and rinse well before blending.

 For the Coconut Candied Pecans